test-point/test-point.github.io/pages/syn.md

 * json.testpoint.io/api/v0/json2ubl

-In accordance with the ausdigital [UBL Syntax 2.0 API](http://ausdigital.org/specs/ausdigital-syn/2.0/api).
+In accordance with the ausdigital [UBL JSON Syntax 1.0 API](http://swagger.testpoint.io/?url=http://ausdigital.org/specs/ausdigital-syn-json/1.0/swagger.json).
 No authentication is required.

 ### Transformation Docker Container

 As an implementer, you may use the SaaS API for transformations as needed.
 However, you may also wish to perform transformations locally, thereby avoiding the need to send un-encrypted invoice data outside of your controlled network.
 Testpoint is pleased to offer a free containerised version of the transformation API.

 More to come on this....